WeWork boss Adam Neumann's billion-dollar exit package a lesson in control

 WeWork is a private company, but Neumann's "consulting fee" blasts past the value of most severance payments bestowed on public company CEOs.
 An analysis of all change-in-control payments made to CEOs between 2005 and 2015 by the research firm Equilar found that the highest potential payment amid a merger was to former Gillette CEO James Kilts, at US$165 million.

-Meanwhile, at US$185 million - or US$46 million a year - Neumann's fee would be nearly four times the median S & P500 CEO's annual full-time compensation of US$12 million in 2018.
+Meanwhile, at US$185 million - or US$46 million a year - Neumann's fee would be nearly four times the median S&P 500 CEO's annual full-time compensation of US$12 million in 2018.
 In addition, consulting or advisory fees paid to departing CEOs of public companies are typically a fraction of the one being paid to Neumann, Equilar data showed.

 Nell Minow, vice chairman of the governance consulting firm ValueEdge Advisers, said SoftBank was likely to face questions from investors about the deal with Neumann, and "they deserve answers," she said.
 "That will be a very tense conversation, I think."